Akbar Ganji: Iraq War

 Ganji opposed the United States 2003 invasion of Iraq and subsequent occupation.

-In 2006, Akbar Ganji started a tour to visit world leading philosophers, theorists, human rights activists.
-His goal has been said to be introducing Iranian intellectual movements and democratic circles to world leading thinkers.
+In 2006, Akbar Ganji started a tour to visit world-leading philosophers, theorists, and human rights activists.
+He aims to introduce Iranian intellectual movements and democratic circles to world-leading thinkers.
 He met many famous figures as Richard Rorty, Noam Chomsky, Anthony Giddens, David Held and Shmuel Noah Eisenstadt.

-Despite repeated invitations he refused to meet with any member of the administration of US president George W. Bush, on the principle that the struggle for democracy in Iran must be waged from within the country, without foreign governmental support.
+Despite repeated invitations, he refused to meet with any member of the administration of US President George W. Bush on the principle that the struggle for democracy in Iran must be waged from within the country, without foreign governmental support.
 He also refused to meet with White House officials, citing his belief that current US policies were not helping promote democracy in Iran.
-He was quoted as saying, "You cannot bring democracy to a country by attacking it".
-He also added that the war in Iraq was promoting Islamic fundamentalism and hurting movements towards democracy in the region.
+He said, "You cannot bring democracy to a country by attacking it".
+He also added that the war in Iraq was promoting Islamic fundamentalism and hurting movements toward democracy in the region.

-Ganji declared that his role was as a dissident and journalist, rather than the official voice for a specific opposition party or faction within Iran, which he explained was one reason for his refusal to meet with US political leaders and officeholders.
+Ganji declared that his role was as a dissident and journalist rather than the official voice for a specific opposition party or faction within Iran, which he explained was one reason for his refusal to meet with US political leaders and officeholders.

-During his visit he criticized the Iraq War, asserting that rather than undermining the current Iranian regime it had instead bolstered its capacity to repress and terrorize its population.
+During his visit he criticized the Iraq War, asserting that rather than undermining the current Iranian regime, it had bolstered its capacity to repress and terrorize its population.

 We do not want the regime of the Islamic Republic of Iran.
 However, this is our problem.
 Any intervention by any foreign power would bring charges of conspiracy against us...
-What has happened in Iraq did not support our movement in any significant way.
+What has happened in Iraq did not support our movement significantly.

 2009 election protests

 Ganji has strongly supported the 2009 Iranian election protests.
-He staged a hunger strike outside of the United Nations headquarters in order to highlight the plight of Iranian political prisoners, and to bring international attention to the oppressive conditions felt within Iran.
+He staged a hunger strike outside of the United Nations headquarters to highlight the plight of Iranian political prisoners, and to bring international attention to the oppressive conditions felt within Iran.